 On the Galaxy S9, you can search through a variety of different cosmetic products available from both Sephora or Cover Girl, and you can purchase them on the spot.
 As you scroll through each product, it will apply itself to your face like Snapchat filters.

 Using facial tracking and 3D video rendering, the makeup filters are mapped to the face at 30 frames per second.
 There’s no lag, and nothing is misaligned.
 It works as instantly as you to tap the next product you want to try on.
 You can try on complete looks – which includes lipstick, foundation, eyeshadow, blush, mascara and eyeliner – or you can try them all separately.

 Trying on foundation can be extremely tricky, almost always requires being at the store and having an employee help you find your exact shade.
 There’s also different foundation types to take into account – matte, sheer, water-based, or ones that provide full coverage.
-To make sure the shades are as accurate as possible, the ModiFace team tediously went through each product and compared how it looked in real life versus how it looked on the smartphone.
-They worked with both Samsung and the brands directly to create a matching render.
+To make sure the shades are as accurate as possible, the ModiFace team tediously went through each product and compared how it looked in real life versus how it looked on the

 “I myself was actually involved with that process and it’s kind of a lot of fun,” Houghton said.
 “You get to try on a lot of different things, and then you get to wipe them off and see how they look in the app.
 It involves a lot of screenshot comparison and manual work to make sure that the product we’ve included is just perfect.”